 Guest Lecture SeriesEach year the RTG invites well know scholars in the field of forest sciences, biology and statistics for guest lectures.

-This summer semester our guest lecture series is organized in cooperation with RTG 2123 "Conservation of Forest Biodiversity in Multiple-Use Landscapes of Central Europe" in Freiburg and will take place in an online format via zoom.
+This winter semester our guest lecture series is organized in cooperation with RTG 2123 "Conservation of Forest Biodiversity in Multiple-Use Landscapes of Central Europe" in Freiburg and will take place in an online format via zoom.

 If you are interested to join, please register by sending an email to email@example.com with your name and affiliation or reason why you are interested in the talk.